-In the Martin lab, we are interested in how forces are generated and transmitted across multiple length scales during embryonic development.
-We study these questions using the fruit fly, Drosophila melanogaster, where cell shape changes and cytoskeletal dynamics can be readily imaged by confocal microscopy and quantified using computational approaches.
-This quantitative live imaging can be combined with genetic (mutants, RNAi), cell biological (drug injections), biophysical (laser cutting), and biochemical (complex purification, reconstitution) approaches to functionally dissect cell shape change in the embryo.
+The Martin lab is interested in how tissues get their shape.
+Given that tissue morphogenesis fundamentally involves movement, we have developed a system to visualize and quantify the dynamics of molecules, cells, and tissues during gastrulation.
+We focus on mesoderm invagination in the fruit fly, Drosophila melanogaster, because cell shape changes and cytoskeletal dynamics can be readily imaged by confocal microscopy during a process that occurs on the time scale of minutes.
+Live imaging can be combined with genetic (mutants, RNAi), cell biological (drug injections), computational (image segmentation and analysis), biophysical (laser cutting), and biochemical (complex purification) approaches to functionally dissect cell shape change in the embryo.